markmdev/markmdev/README.md

 ### Intro

 Hi everyone!
-My name is Mark and I'm a **backend-focused Fullstack developer**.
-I live in **San Jose, CA** and I'm currently pursuing a BS in Computer Science at Southern New Hampshire University (expected Dec 2026).
-Actively building real-world projects and available for internships or entry-level roles now.
-I got my first computer when I was 6 and not long after that I started exploring how things actually work and tried to create my first computer programs.
-Coding is what I genuinely enjoy, and I recently started building projects in public.
-A quick fact about me: I love traveling and I've been to 25 countries!
-Let's connect on [LinkedIn!](https://www.linkedin.com/in/markmdev/)
+My name is Mark and I'm a **backend-focused Fullstack developer** based in **San Jose, CA**, who build production-ready systems.
+Currently deployed: [Lingput.dev](https://github.com/markmdev/lingput) - a scalable language learning platform with async job processing (BullMQ + Redis), caching, and containerized layered architecture + Dependency Injection.

+I love building real-world projects, especially backend systems that are **scalable, reliable, and well-designed**.
+Coding has been my passion since I got my first computer at age 6, and I’ve been hooked ever since.
+When I’m not coding, I’m exploring the world - I’ve already been to **25 countries** and counting!

+Available for **backend** or **fullstack** positions.
+Reach out on [LinkedIn](https://www.linkedin.com/in/markmdev/)!

 ### My Projects

 The **last project** I finished is [Lingput](https://github.com/markmdev/lingput) - **Live Demo:** [https://lingput.dev/](https://lingput.dev/)
 A web app that helps people learn a new language through AI-generated short stories with vocabulary tailored to the learner’s level.
 I enjoyed working on this project because I learned and strengthened many skills while working on it: such as **job queue management**, **dependency injection**, **caching**, **containerization**, and **clean architecture**.
 I also built a **CI/CD pipeline** to automate testing and deployment, which allowed me to iterate and ship updates quickly.
-The project is currently deployed, so you can try it out!
+The project is currently deployed, so you can try it out! [https://lingput.dev/](https://lingput.dev/)

 ### My Tech Stack: